NesBet/alx-files_manager/README.md

 # Files manager

-This project is a summary of this back-end trimester: Authentication, NodeJS, MongoDB, Redis, Pagination and background processing.
+This project is a summary of this back-end trimester: Authentication, NodeJS, MongoDB, Redis, Pagination and Background Processing.

 The objective is to build a simple platform for uploading and viewing files:
 ##